 Performs related work as required.

-SUPERVISORY RESPONSIBILITIES Work requires managing and monitoring work performance of Recreational Services, including evaluating program/work objectives and effectiveness, establishing broad organizational goals and realigning work and staffing assignments for the department.
-Communications and discussions result in decisions regarding policy development and implementation.
-Interaction with others outside the organization requires exercising participative management skills that support team efforts and quality processes.
+Work requires managing and monitoring work performance of an organizational unit (i.e. Recreational Services) or key work area including evaluating program/work objectives and effectiveness, establishing broad organizational goals and realigning work and staffing assignments for the department.

 COMPETENCIES FOR SUCCESSFUL PERFORMANCE OF JOB DUTIES